amesoudi/amesoudi.github.io/content/publication/obrien-cultural-2010/index.md

 authors:
 - Michael J. O'Brien
 - R. Lee Lyman
-- Alex Mesoudi
+- admin
 - Todd L. VanPool
 date: '2010-12-01'
 publishDate: '2024-11-22T08:25:18.470284Z'
 publication_types:
 - article-journal
-publication: '*Philosophical Transactions of the Royal Society B: Biological Sciences*'
+publication: '*Philosophical Transactions of the Royal Society B 365*, 3797-3806'
 doi: 10.1098/rstb.2010.0012
 abstract: Cultural traits have long been used in anthropology as units of transmission that ostensibly reflect behavioural characteristics of the individuals or groups